 Wireless home networks aren’t only about computers anymore.
 The entire world around us is going wireless.
 Each new day reveals another device that has joined the wireless movement.

 One of the driving forces behind the surging popularity of wireless networking is that the cost is very reasonable for consumers.
-In the past, a standard wired network would require several hundreds of feet of cable to be installed.
+In the past, a standard wired network would require several hundreds of feet of cable installed.

 Immediate cost and hassle savings

-This cable would have to reach every peripheral that is earmarked to be shared in your household.
+This cable would have to reach every peripheral earmarked to be shared in your household.
 In many cases, the cost of the cable itself might be minimal compared to its installation cost.
-If you’ve ever fished wires or cables through walls, attics, and crawl spaces, then you already know how painstaking it can be.
+If you’ve ever fished wires or cables through walls, attics, and crawl spaces, you already know how painstaking it can be.

 Wireless security example